-The typical credit score for mortgage borrowers dipped to 776 in the first quarter of 2022, down from 778 in the fourth quarter and just off the first quarter’s record high of 788, the Federal Reserve Bank of New York said in a quarterly report.
-That’s the highest level in at least two decades.
-During the era of loose lending that led to the Great Recession, the median credit score of mortgage borrowers fell to as low as 707.
+The typical credit score for mortgage borrowers dipped to 776 in the first quarter of 2022, down from 778 in the fourth quarter and just off the first quarter’s record high of 788, the Federal Reserve Bank of New York said in its latest quarterly report.
+During the era of loose lending that led to the Great Recession, by contrast, the median credit score of mortgage borrowers fell to as low as 707.

-Meanwhile, only a quarter of borrowers who landed home loans during the April-through-June period had credit scores of less than 738.
-Just 10 percent had credit scores below 687, according to the New York Fed’s data.
+Meanwhile, only a quarter of borrowers who landed home loans during the winter months had credit scores of less than 723.
+Just 10 percent had credit scores below 674, according to the New York Fed’s data.

-The numbers have been skewed upward in part by the large share of mortgage refinancings in 2020 and 2021.
+In 2020 and 2021, numbers were pushed upward in part by the large share of mortgage refinancings.
 People who already own homes generally have higher credit scores than first-time buyers — they’ve had more time to build their credit histories, and on-time payments of a mortgage provide a strong boost for a consumer’s credit score.

 A symptom of the K-shaped recovery

-Americans’ fortunes have diverged widely during this recession.
-Those who can work remotely have continued to collect paychecks.
-Home prices have soared, and stocks have recovered the value they lost earlier in the year.
+Americans’ fortunes have diverged widely during the pandemic.
+Those who could work remotely continued to collect paychecks.
+Home prices have soared, and stocks reached new records before the recent correction.

-However, lower-wage workers struggle as restaurants, hotels and other service-sector employers continue to be battered by the pandemic.
+However, lower-wage workers struggled as restaurants, hotels and other service-sector employers were battered by the pandemic.
 Economists have invoked the K-shaped recovery to describe the disconnect — affluent Americans’ fortunes are rising like the top half of the letter, while the working classes are experiencing the downward slope of the bottom half of the K.

 The highest possible credit score in the FICO system is 850.
 A score higher than 740 is considered excellent.